showell/elm-py/parser/README.md

-I want to be able to translate Elm code into Python code for things like multi-player games, where the front end runs in Elm, but I can borrow Elm code to run on the server, but I will transpile it to Python to play nice with other Python code (and let Python do things like manage connections, log results, do imperative things, etc.).
+I want to be able to translate Elm code into Python code for things like multi-player games, where the front end runs in Elm, but I can borrow Elm code to run on the server for things like move validation (using the same types and helper functions as the front end).

 I also am using Python as a target to explore general issues with transpiling Elm to other targets (like maybe Rust some